koendv/hyp2mat/README.md

 # hyp2mat

-hyp2mat is a utility which converts HyperLynx files to CSXCAD for electromagnetic simulation, or to PDF for printing. hyp2mat is distributed with [openEMS] (http://www.openems.de), a free open-source electromagnetic field solver.
+hyp2mat is a utility which converts HyperLynx files to CSXCAD for electromagnetic simulation, or to PDF for printing. hyp2mat is distributed with [openEMS] (http://www.openems.de), a free open-source electromagnetic field solver.

 ## Installation

 hyp2mat can be installed from pre-compiled binaries, or compiled from source.

 * [Windows binaries] ( http://www.kdvelectronics.eu/hyp2mat/hyp2mat-win32-current.zip )